kagiko/vaultwarden-wiki/Using-the-MariaDB-(MySQL)-Backend.md

 :warning: :poop: :warning:

-:warning: Alpine is currently **not** support, on amd64 Alpine supports sqlite and postgresql, on armv7 it only supports sqlite.
+:warning: Alpine is currently **not** supported, on amd64 Alpine supports sqlite and postgresql, on armv7 it only supports sqlite.

 ---